 With everything successfully tested and all the checklist boxes ticked, it's time to release the new site to the rest of the world.
 Creating a winning design is only the first step towards success though.
 Next, you'll want to promote it and ensure that search engines can find it and I can help you with both of those.

-*The standard testing suite includes the latest versions of Chrome, Safari, Firefox and Opera, and Internet Explorer 10+.
-Support for older versions of Internet Explorer is not included by default, but can be specially requested.
-I no longer support Internet Explorer 6 or 7.
+*The standard testing suite includes the latest versions of Chrome, Safari, Firefox and Opera, and Microsoft Edge.
+Support for Internet Explorer is not included by default, but can be specially requested.